decaf-dev/vaultexplorer.com/docs/guides/filter-by-all-tags.md

 title: Filter by all tags
 ---

-This guide will help you set up filtering for tags in the frontmatter or the content of your markdown notes.
+This guide will help you set up filtering for tags in the frontmatter or the body of your markdown notes.

 This guide assumes that you have activated [premium features](/docs/premium/) for your vault.